ddelong/ddelong.github.io/_posts/2004-08-31-watson-updates-tv-pane-and-restores-eyetv-functionality.md

 categories:
   - Macs
 ---
-I recently criticized [Watson](http://www.karelia.com/watson/) for removing EyeTV functionality from Watson&#8217;s TV Pane.
+I recently criticized [Watson](http://www.karelia.com/watson/) for removing EyeTV functionality from Watson's TV Pane.
 Dan Wood has restored this and the iCal functionality ([with caveats](http://weblog.karelia.com/Watson/Watson_updates_toda.html)).
 I must applaud him for this.
 I think most Watson users would have taken the TV pane as was and thought nothing more of it.
-It&#8217;s great to see such dedication.
+It's great to see such dedication.